 Not to be outdone by its competitors, MSI checks in with a full suite of ten RTX 2070 models.
 (So much for the conspiracy theory.)
 These range from reference clocked cards like the Aero and Ventus to beefy factory overclocked models like the Duke and Gaming Z.

 The Gaming Z has the highest boost clock of 1830MHz.
 In the middle are a slate of Armor models with dual fans, while the Gaming models include RGB lighting.
 The Aero is also equipped with a blower fan if that's what you're after.
 Again, the Duke and Gaming Z cards are quite large, so they may not fit some cases.

 The best PNY RTX 2070 deals

-We'd give the blower a hard pass, as other blowers cost quite a bit less, but the XLR8 is certainly worth a look, as retail prices start around $500.
+We'd give the blower a hard pass, as other blowers cost quite a bit less, but the XLR8 is certainly worth a look.
 The PNY models may not be as flashy as the competition (there's no RGB lighting to speak of), but sometimes that's a good thing.
 Less is more is the motto here.

 The best Zotac RTX 2070 deals

 Zotac offers an even half dozen RTX 2070 models, and if you’re chasing the highest factory overclock speeds, the AMP Extreme model takes the cake.
 It's clocked at 1860MHz boost, which means it's likely running at 2000MHz in most games (give or take).
 The GDDR6 gets a small bump to 14.4Gbps as well, which is a rarity for factory overclocks.
 This is also a big old beast with three 90mm fans needed to keep it cool, but it measure 308mm in length and occupies 2.5 slots, so it's certainly not going to fit in any daintier cases.
 The Amp Extreme Core is the same design, but with a slightly less aggressive 1815MHz boost clock.